radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 A server MUST support associating one operator identifier with multiple connections.
 A server MUST support associating multiple operator identifiers with one connection.
 That is, the "operator identifier to connection" mapping is not one-to-one, or 1:N, or M:1, it is N:M or many-to-many.

 This process occurs for all RADIUS proxies, except for the final one which sends the CoA packet to the client.
 That proxy forwards the reverse CoA packet to the client based on the Operator-NAS-Identifier attribute ({{RFC8559, Section 3.4}}) and/or other NAS identification attributes such as NAS-Identifier, NAS-IP-Address, or NAS-IPv6-Address.
-The result is that there is a complete forwarding path from the home network back to the visited network.
+The result is that there is a complete forwarding path from the home network which authenticates the user, back to the visited network where the user is currently located.

 ## Errors and Fail Over